KR-HanYunSeop/2023-KETI-oneM2M-Hackathon---HAETAE/README.md

 <p align="center"><img src="https://github.com/KR-HanYunSeop/2023-KETI-oneM2M-Hackathon-HAETAE/assets/111222017/d227a6c8-0fe0-40f3-8166-9c9b5dfc6f5e"></p>

-When resources are loaded into gas (CNT) through the subscription feature, the camera starts capturing images and stores the captured image resources in camera(CNT).
+When Arduino performs calculations and exceeds a certain threshold, it sends the information to Raspberry Pi via serial communication.
+Once an abnormal situation occurs, Raspberry Pi identifies the sensor from which the information was received and sends '1(True)' as a signal.
+Afterward, the data is stored in the MOBIUS server, and since there are subscriptions for each CNT, the camera starts capturing images and the image resources are stored in the camera(CNT).

 - Water Sensor Operation

 <p align="center"><img src="https://github.com/KR-HanYunSeop/2023-KETI-oneM2M-Hackathon-HAETAE/assets/111222017/bca4ba1b-3ddb-44a0-b59d-5b113d715ed4"></p>

-Similarly, the water level sensor values are received, and the data is being loaded into the water(CNT) resource.
+Similarly, when the water level sensor exceeds a certain threshold(over 512(int)) or the value does not decrease, it sends '1(True)' to the MOBIUS server.

 - CV